baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 But of course, if your neighbors nerdy 13 year old wants to mess with your WiFi, you still could have some attacks.

+If your wondering how many times somebody has tried to log on, with or without SSH,the `last` command shows the number of successful attempts.
+The `lastb` command shows the number of unsuccessful attempts.

+**NOTE:** The `last` and `lastb` commands write to the `/var/log/wtmp` and `/var/log/btmp` files, respectively.
+If you ever see these files zeroed out, you might have a problem.

 So its just a matter of time before the attack is on another port, or user account, or network interface, therefore using [Fail2Ban][43] or something similar may be in order.
 `fail2ban` reads the `sshd` log entries (and other log files)